 The body of the policy contains two OCL expressions.
-The first one operates on th eset of authorisations in the meta policy container (a composite policy), referred to by "this".
-It selects all policies (p) with the following characteristics: the action set of p contains an action named "retract", and whose parameters include a policy object with the same subject as the subject of policy p.
+The first one operates on the authorisations set (part of the meta policy itself) of the meta policy ('this" refers to the current object - in this case the meta policy), and selects all policies (p) with the following characteristics: the action set of p contains an action whose name is "retract", and whose parameters include a policy object with the same subject as the subject of policy p.
 The second OCL expression is a boolean expression; it returns true if the pol variable, which is returned from the first OCL, expression is not empty.
 If the result of this last expression is true, the exception specified in the raises-clause executes.
-It receives the pol set with the conflicting policies as a parameter
+It receives the pol set with the conflicting policies as a parameter inst meta budgetDutyConflict raises conflictInBudget(z) { z -> notEmpty ; }